 For extra style points, you can pop the collar.
 It will keep your neck warm and give your look a true sartorial feel.
 However, save this trick for the winter as you might look out of place in the fall.

-As we know, pea coats are now available in many different colours and variations.
+As we know, pea coats are now available in many different color and variations.
 If you prefer a more traditional feel, choose a navy version in the classic coarse wool.
 However, if this is not your style then choose what feels best for you.
-Pea coats now come in almost any colour, so if you prefer lighter or brighter styles, go for it!
+Pea coats now come in almost any color, so if you prefer lighter or brighter styles, go for it!

 Remember, the pea coat should be the outset layer of your outfit; the only pieces that should ever be over a pea coat are carefully selected accessories.
 However, the ultimate way to wear this coat is to keep all layers and garments (including scarves) underneath it.

 If you wish to follow the proper pea coat style rules, look at the jacket above: To have the original, iconic look, the buttons should be closed, and the length of the jacket should “hit” at the bottom of the hips.
 Don’t wear a pea coat that’s too long as it will lose the sense of figure-shaping/defining.
 Also stay away from wearing pea coats that are too short as these will make you look “rounder” than what you are.

 As we’ve seen in this post, the pea coats come in many colors and looks.
 Don’t forget to choose the style and color of the pea coat the way you want it.
 Details are possible to change when you have the coat made-to-measure, and you yourself choose what details you want to add to your coat.

 Now it’s up to you!
 How will you style your pea coat?